ThijmenDF/Groundwork/README.md

 |---+ routes <- Here all routers can be added.
 |               File names don't matter, as long as they're php files.
 |---- .env <- Configuration file. see .env.example
+|
+|---- bootstrap.php <- Main starting point for the framework.
 ```

 ### Extending